RoyPrinsGH/RPDevFrontend/environment/local/windows/readme.md

 As a maintenance measure, I rely on scripts.
 This way I can update the inner workings of the environment setup without ever changing the developer's workflow side of things.
 Kind of like Dependency Injection!

 ## Notes
 - Do not modify any files in the `environment/local/windows/devenv` folder.
-This folder is cleared on every rebuild.
+This folder is not committed.